 Add a Twitter Feed to WordPress Without a Plugin

-If you’d rather avoid the plugin route, Twitter also lets you embed a feed with an embedding link.
-You have to handle most of the visual customizations with your own CSS, but the process is otherwise straightforward.
+If you're trying to minimize the number of plugins you use and prefer a plugin-free route, Twitter also lets you embed a feed with an embedding link.
+You have to handle most visual customizations with your own CSS, but the process is otherwise straightforward.
+Here's how you'd tackle it.

 1. Go to Twitter Publish, a Twitter-owned website that provides URLs for embedding its content.